 It is clear from the indicative plans that a residential development of the scale proposed could be accommodated on the site without unacceptable impacts on privacy, overbearing impacts or loss of light to adjacent dwellings.
-An acceptable degree of residential amenity could also be assured for future residents of the proposed dwellings.
+An acceptable degree of residential amenity could also be assured for future residents of the proposed dwellings in accordance with policies ENV2 and LIV5.